Skip the line over the holidays by reserving your entry ticket today!

 Because volunteers are such an important part of the museum’s mission, MIM also requires that adult volunteer team members join and maintain a museum membership.
 Moreover, we require you to commit to one full year to the volunteer program, with a minimum of two shifts per month.

 If you are a high school or a full-time college student wishing to volunteer during your school break, we ask you to dedicate one full month of service during our summer volunteer program, with a minimum of two shifts per week.
 If you are interested in volunteering year-round, we ask you to dedicate at least two shifts per month.
 The minimum age to volunteer at MIM is sixteen years, with parental/guardian consent required for those below eighteen years.

-MIM seeks fun, imaginative, and enthusiastic volunteer team members to provide guided tours scheduled for school, youth, and adult groups.
+MIM seeks fun, imaginative, and enthusiastic volunteer team members to provide guided tours scheduled for school and youth groups.
 Museum guides encourage guests to forge their own connections to the museum’s collections and stories.
 Museum guides must commit to forty hours of training over a five-week period.
 Following the training, museum guides commit to a minimum of three tours per month.

 Daily responsibilities of gallery guides include welcoming guests to the galleries, answering their questions, and directing them to programs and areas of interest.
 Gallery guides also circulate throughout the museum to ensure the safety of guests and the security of the collection.